ckeditor/ckeditor4-docs/docs/features/spellcheck/README.md

 Additionally, this feature is bundled with the [SCAYT](https://ckeditor.com/cke4/addon/scayt) and [WebSpellChecker](https://ckeditor.com/cke4/addon/wsc) plugins, so you can use it as long as you have WSC or SCAYT installed.

 For more detailed documentation, refer to the [official WProofreader "Getting Started" guide](https://docs.webspellchecker.net/pages/viewpage.action?pageId=442663877).

+## Supported Languages

+By default the WebSpellChecker solutions support 16 languages for spell checking: American English, British English, Brazilian Portuguese, Canadian English, Canadian French, Danish, Dutch, Finnish, French, German, Greek, Italian, Norwegian Bokmal, Portuguese, Spanish and Swedish.
+Grammar checking is available for 14 of them &mdash; there is no grammar checking for Finnish and Norwegian.

+There are also over 150 additional languages and specialized dictionaries such as medical and legal available for an additional fee.
+You can check the full list [here](https://webspellchecker.com/additional-dictionaries/).

 ## Customization Options